ThreatHuntingProject/ThreatHunting/hunts/suspicious_process_creation_via_windows_event_logs.md

 **Data Required**

-Windows process creation logs (Event 4688 & 592)
+Windows process creation logs (Event 4688 & 592) or equivalent (Carbon Black, Sysmon, etc)

 **Collection Considerations**

 Collect these from every host in the domain.
-If you have additional endpoint data collection tools that can log data about process execution (e.g. Microsoft Sysmon, Carbon Black, etc) you may be able to similar analyses with equivalent data.

 **Analysis Techniques**